 A walkaround at sea on “Zig Zag, a Windelo 54 near Hyères in France.

 The Windelo 54 is a fast, easy to handle eco cruising catamaran, built for blue water sailing in safety and comfort.
+This is a step up from the 50 and other competitors such as the Nautitech 48 and Outremer 45.

 To achieve that, Barreau and Neuman have designed slim, flared hulls to hit the performance/comfort sweet spot and developed a long list of innovations that make this yacht stand out of the crowd.
 It’s a real “disruptor” in the market, something of a game changer in the industry.